haiwen/seafile-user-manual/en/drive_client/drive_client_for_linux.md

 seadrive -c ~/seadrive.conf -f -d data-directory [-l logfile] virtual-drive-dir

 ```

+`SeaDrive-cli-x86_64-x.y.z.AppImage` require FUSE version 2 to run.
+If your system does not have FUSE installed, please refer to <https://github.com/AppImage/AppImageKit/wiki/FUSE> to install it.

 Note that you must give `-f` option in the command line, to make sure seadrive runs in foregound, instead of forking as a daemon.
 By default, the data directory used by the SeaDrive GUI client will be `~/.seadrive/data`.
 It's recommended to use this path for data directory to be consistent with the GUI client.
 The log file path is `~/.seadrive/logs/seadrive.log`.